canonical/launchpad-manual/how-to/contributing-changes.rst

 Fork the Launchpad repository
 -----------------------------

-Navigate to the Launchpad project page and go to the tab. https://code.launchpad.net/launchpad
+Navigate to the Launchpad project page and go to the "Code" tab. https://code.launchpad.net/launchpad

 Click "Fork it to your account" to create a copy of the project in your